Jaguars Coaches Roster | Jacksonville Jaguars - jaguars.com

 Lascari began his coaching career at Don Bosco Prep (NJ), where he spent five seasons with the Ironmen.
 He served as the offensive coordinator during his tenure, including coaching the wide receiver and quarterback positions.
 He also handled duties as the team's NCAA placement coordinator and head strength coach.
 Lascari coached former Rutgers wide receiver, All-Big Ten selection and NFL draft pick WR Leonte Carroo at Don Bosco.

 A native of Pequannock, N.J., Lascari graduated from Pequannock Township High School and later played football at SUNY Cortland, where he was a four-year letterwinner and Academic All-American.
 He earned a bachelor's degree in health science from SUNY Cortland and a master's degree in sports management at Columbia University.
-He and his wife, Ashlyn, have a daughter, Serena.
+He and his wife, Ashlyn, have two daughters, Serena and Sonny.